What is a Personal Loan?

 Personal loans are one of the most common types of personal finance, and are offered by the majority of lenders in Australia.
 For borrowers, understanding how they work and how to compare offers is a vital part of the pre-application process.

-It’s recommended that before committing to any personal loan application, you engage a qualified financial advisor to assess your personal circumstances and advise on the most appropriate loan for your financial situation.
+It’s recommended that before committing to any personal loan application, you engage a qualified financial adviser to assess your personal circumstances and advise on the most appropriate loan for your financial situation.

 - Can be secured or unsecured